sztyup/proxify/README.md

 By its nature it can only be run exclusively.
 ### Worker
 The workers are pulling tasks of the queue and processing them one-by-one.

+You can run one distributor and unlimited number of workers.